TomerFi/home_assistant_custom_ac_alexa_smarthome_skill/README.md

   initial: off
 ```
 #### Disguising the temperature
-Actually, these four controllers is all you need to control your ac unit, but controlling the temperature with an *input_text* entity is not very comftirable, so hide it with two more entities:</br>
+Actually, these four controllers is all you need to control your ac unit, but controlling the temperature with an *input_text* entity is not very comfortable, so hide it with two more entities:</br>
 ##### Template sensor
-Used a sensor with the tempalate platform to dispaly the current value of the input_text as a sensor and not as an editable entity:
+Used a sensor with the template platform to display the current value of the input_text as a sensor and not as an editable entity:
 ```yaml
 # sensors.yaml
 - platform: template